openmrs/openmrs-module-referencedemodata/README.md

 referencedemodata
 =================

-Contains metadata nor data required to run an instance of the reference application
+Contains metadata and data required to run an instance of the reference application